kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Unusable partition distribution (digression)
 ----------

-Now what is the result?
+What is the result?
 Big surprise.

 I expected all the values to be distributed evenly over all partitions.
 But on the contrary all of them are in one partition.
 How come?